 There are also many marketing agencies and consultancies that advertise that they too are adopters of EOS.

-If your organization is interested in adopting EOS and applying it to your marketing team, but need guidance on its implementation, get in touch with us today.
+If you are interested in how EOS can be applied to your marketing team, get in touch with us today.

 We are always happy to discuss how we can help.